mhkid/GatewayTransportSmartThings/README.md

 Below are the steps for setting this transport up for MySensors to SmartThings integration.

 1. [Install and build](https://www.mysensors.org/build/raspberry) a MySensors gateway on a Raspberry Pi keeping the following in mind:

   * Clone the MySensors repo as the instructions say, then clone this repo (*git clone https://github.com/mhkid/MySensors.git STTransport --master*) and just manually add/merge the files.
-However, just be aware if you upgrade your MySensors version and this SmartThings transport repo hasn't been upgraded it may not work.
+However, just be aware if you upgrade your MySensors version and this SmartThings transport repo hasn't been upgraded it may  or may not work.

   * All the rest of the steps should be the same for setting up your Raspberry Pi gateway.